 So what’s it like to guard a UNESCO, mythical island and stay there at night amongst the ruins?
 The sun is setting over Mykonos and the museum isn’t busy – a perfect time to chat with the Delos Guard, and a magnificent setting.

 Before coming to Delos, Efthimis was a guard at the Acropolis in Athens.
-Then in 2011, the opportunity came for him to come to his home island of Mykonos to be ‘stationed’ at Delos.
+In 2011 the opportunity came up for him to come to his home island of Mykonos to be ‘stationed’ at Delos.
 He jumped at it.

 Educated to a higher education level (one level above high school), the requirements of a Guard job of antiquities in Greece is two years in higher education which must have a history background.

-There are as many as 40-50 guards on Delos in the summer months in those little houses, but during the winter, Efthimis is often alone – yes, alone on a remote island with no shops.
+There are as many as 40-50 guards on Delos in the summer months in those little houses, but during the winter, Efthimis is often alone on a remote island with no shops.

 As previously mentioned, tourists cannot stay on the island, merely visit for day trips.
-But The French Archaeological School houses archeologists and students in their building during research trips.
+But The French Archaeological School houses archeologists and students in their building during research trips in the summer.

-So why the need to have guards staying on the island?
+So why the need to have guards staying on the island all year round?
 And if no-one really visits in the winter, why stay in the winter?

 First of all, there could be potential health problems with the visiting students and archeologists.
-Remember, this is an island with literally no facilities – and supplies shipped in!
-Efthimis gave me the example of a young student who was bitten by a snake and had to be taken at 2am to the hospital on Syros island.
+Remember, this is an island with literally no facilities – and supplies are shipped in.
+Efthimis gave me the example of a young student who was bitten by a snake and had to be taken at 2am to the hospital on nearby Syros island.

-Then there’re the people who feel they can just rock up with tent and try to pitch it and stay overnight.
-Before the last boat is due to leave, Efthimis and his crew have to scour the island to ensure that no one’s hiding out with romantic or adventurous notions of staying under the stars (as nice as that may sound).
+Then there’re the people who feel they can just rock up with a tent and try to pitch it and stay overnight.
+Before the last boat is due to leave, times vary depending on the season, Efthimis and his crew have to scour the island to ensure that no one’s hiding out with romantic or adventurous notions of staying under the stars (as nice as that may sound).

 But perhaps most importantly, the Delos Guard has to make sure no-one tries to steal any antiquities, no matter how small.
 You’d be amazed at the amount of people who think it is quite OK to take something from a World Heritage site!